confianceai/renault-welding-challenge/documentation/index.md

     <li><b>Final phase:</b> from August 18th to September.<br>
     During this phase, the organizers will review the submitted results, finalize the ranking, and prepare the results.</li>
     <li><b>Results announcement:</b> September 2025 <br>
-    The winners will be announced during the Confiance.ai Day 2025.</li>
+    The winners will be announced during the Confiance.ai Community Event 2025.</li>
   </ul>
 </div>